 Any new plants brought home should be inspected for mealybugs.
 Check between the leaves, on the newest growth and under the rim of the pot.
 Existing plants should also be checked every other week from spring to autumn.

-We would also highly recommend re-potting plants yearly so roots can be looked at for mealies that feed in the soil.
+We would also highly recommend re-potting succulents yearly so roots can be looked at for mealies that feed in the soil.

 Shrivelled up dry leaves should be cleaned off the plants regularly as this is a favourite spot for females to lay eggs.

 Females also lay eggs on surfaces, under the table, under the rim of the pot, at the bottom of the pot, under the water tray or in ornaments close to plants.

 It is a very good idea to keep areas around plants clean as mealybugs like mess, fallen leaves that provide a great egg-laying shelter and clutter around pots.
 We often clean our tables, sweep fallen leaves or spilt dirt and spray alcohol solutions under the table and in trays.
 Keeping your plant area clean and tidy will minimze the chance of mealybugs laying their eggs in the first place.